EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 If any verification step fails, Party V MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 # Error Handling {#error}

-TODO: One error is e.g. if the ephemeral key is unsupported.

 ## Error Message Format {#err-format}